100th Training Division: Campaign participation credit

+Presidential Unit Citation

 Legacy

 The division's legacy in World War II has been honored several times.
 The Cross Island Parkway in Queens, New York was renamed the "100th Infantry Division Parkway" in 2005 in honor of 2,300 soldiers from New York that served with the division during the war.
 Three soldiers earned the Medal of Honor serving with the division in World War II.
 They were Edward A. Silk, Mike Colalillo, and Charles F. Carey Jr.